atsb/MacPenumbra/README.md

 NOTE: This is currently under heavy development.
 We WILL have a proper universal macOS version eventually!
 Contributors are welcome.

-NOTE: I am willing to also support GNU/Linux systems too, which is why I kept the CMakefiles around, however the CG Toolkit code absolutely MUST be replaced by GLSL.
+NOTE: GNU/Linux support remains and should be buildable.
+PR's welcome.

 Building
 --------